ManyBodyPhysics/CENS/MBPT/README.txt

-These folders contain (parallel versions will made available later, end 2016) codes to renormalize a nucleon-nucleon interaction as well as computing an effective interaction for effective Hilbert spaces typically used in so-called shell-model calculations in nuclear physics.
+These folders contain (parallel versions will made available later) codes to renormalize a nucleon-nucleon interaction as well as computing an effective interaction for effective Hilbert spaces typically used in so-called shell-model calculations in nuclear physics.
 See the tutorial folder for more information.

 If you move into the folder  Benchmarks/VeffExample/Calcium40  you will find